Para leer este hoja informativa en español, presione aquí.

 - Try the flavored ones that come without lube on them

 - If you perform oral sex without a condom, finish up with your hand, or spit semen out rather than swallowing it

-- Use a dental dam or cut-open condom for oral sex on a woman (cunnilingus) or for rimming (licking the anus)
+- use a dental dam or cut-open condom for oral sex on a vagina (cunnilingus) or for rimming (licking the anus)

 - Dental dams are squares made from latex.
 Put some water-based lube on one side of the dental dam or on a condom that has been cut open.
 Then stretch the dam or condom over the vulva or anus with the lubed side facing down.
 This gives you a thin barrier between your mouth and the vagina or anus.
 Some people use plastic food wrap as a barrier.
 While plastic wrap has been shown to prevent the transmission of herpes infections, no research has shown that it prevents HIV transmission.

-- Avoid oral sex on a woman's vagina when she is menstruating (having her period or cycle) to prevent contact with blood
+- wait to put your mouth on a person's vagina until after they finish menstruating (having their period or cycle) to prevent contact with blood

-- Avoid giving a man oral sex if his penis is bruising your throat or tonsils (sometimes caused by "deep-throating"), or if you get injuries around your mouth
+- try an activity other than oral sex if your partner’s penis is bruising your throat or tonsils (sometimes caused by "deep-throating"), or if you get injuries around your mouth